arodland/smockron/README.md

 | domain | command | identifier | arguments... |
 |:------:|:-------:|:----------:|:------------:|
 |    0   |    1    |      2     |      3+      |

+The domain should be encoded with a trailing null ("\0"), which will be stripped off by the recipient.
+This ensures it is usable as a pubsub key.
+Domains should not contain nulls in their names.

 #### DELAY_UNTIL